SummerForeverCo/duck-plot/docs/data-transformations.md

 :::

-## Multiple Y columns and series columns
+## Multiple Y columns and color columns

-Multiple y values will first be UNPIVOTED, and then the resulting `color` column will be concatenated with the specified `color` columns.
+If you specify mulitple y values AND a color column, the y columns will first be UNPIVOTED, and then the resulting `color` column will be concatenated with the specified `color` columns.

 **Input data**